-6. Prince of Wales (British) visited in Bihar which was opposed by the Congress.
+6. Prince of Wales (British) visited Bihar which was opposed by the Congress.

-1. In December, 1922, All India Congress Session was held in Gaya under the presidency of Chitaranjan Das.
+1. In December 1922, the All India Congress Session was held in Gaya under the presidency of Chittaranjan Das.

-2. This session resultant ideological faction between congress- one who support the entry of legislative council and other who opposes and supported Gandhian path.
+2. This session resulted in an ideological faction between congress- one who supports the entry of the legislative council and others who opposed this and supported the Gandhian path.

-3. CR Das, Motilala Nehru and Ajmal Khan was the supporter of the entry of legislative council.
+3. CR Das, Motilal Nehru, and Ajmal Khan was the supporter of the entry of legislative council.

-4. Vallabhai Patel, C Rajagopalachari and MA Ansari was the non-supporters of the entry of legislative council.
+4. Vallabhai Patel, C Rajagopalachari, and MA Ansari were the non-supporters of the entry of the legislative council.

 5. Motilal Nehru and Chitranjan Das formed Swaraj Dal.
 Narayan Prasad was the first Chairman and Abdul Bari was the first Secretary.

-6. A branch of Swaraj Dal was formed in Bihar which was lead by Srikrishan Singh.
+6. A branch of Swaraj Dal was formed in Bihar which was lead by Srikrishna Singh.

-1. For boycotting Simon Commission, All Party Meeting was organised in the leadership of Anurah Narayan Sinha.
+1. For boycotting Simon Commission, the All Party Meeting was organized in the leadership of Anurah Narayan Sinha.

-1. It was a movement of boycotting of foreign goods and adoption of desi-goods.
+1. It was a movement of boycotting of foreign goods and the adoption of Indian-goods.

 Purn Swaraj (Complete Independence Resolution)

-1. On 20th January, 1930, Bihar Congress Working Committee endorsed the plan of complete independence of Congress through unfurling of Flag.
+1. On 20th January 1930, Bihar Congress Working Committee endorsed the plan of complete independence of Congress through the unfurling of Flag.

 Civil Disobedience Movement

-1. Dr. Rajendra Prasad drafted the Salt Satyagraha and chosen 6th April, 1930 as date of the movement.
+1. Dr. Rajendra Prasad drafted the Salt Satyagraha and chosen 6th April 1930 as the date of the movement.